CPerry90/CS50W/README.md

 This project is different from the other projects on the course as it is essentially a call center operation app.
 There are features involved that are not present in the other projects.
 Such as an autocomplete search for the call handler to find a client.
 The ability to download a PDF of the request.
 And the complexity in how the app handles logins and views.
 For example, there is one log in page, but depending on your account type (Call Handler, Client, Operator), it will take you to the appropriate area of the app.

 The app is built using Django, React and Sass.
-This makes for fluid ransitions of the DOM, quick handling of data and consistent styling and animations.
+This makes for fluid transitions of the DOM, quick handling of data and consistent styling and animations.
 On most parts of the different areas on the app you can edit details, edit requests, add requests, delete requests and change the status of requests without reloading the entire page.

 There are 4 models in this application.
 For Users, Deliveries, Prescriptions and Welfare.
 They all utilise ForeignKey fields.
 A user can have several of each type of request, and each request model has to access the client, as well as the operator assigned to the model.